hayguen/fmlist_scan/README.md

 # fmlist_scan
 FM and DAB scanner for collecting information for FMLIST, see https://www.fmlist.org/

-The scanner runs on Raspberry Pi 3B+.
+The scanner runs on Raspberry Pi 3B+ and 4B with Raspbian OS.
+Main parts also run on Debian based Linux OS'es, requiring minor configuration.

 The ongoing project was presented at the VHF meeting 2018: see https://ukw-tagung.org/